This program is not currently admitting new students.

-The announcements below contain important information about the Occupational Therapy Combined BS/MS Program.
-Please carefully review the announcement that corresponds with your current academic status, and Contact Us if you have any additional questions.
+The announcement below contains important information about the discontinuation of the Occupational Therapy Combined BS/MS Program.
+Please carefully review the announcement for more imformation, and Contact Us if you have any additional questions.

 Accelerate your learning and maximize your time in the classroom through this joint degree program.
 Towson University’s combined B.S./M.S. program allows you to earn a B.S. in occupation and wellbeing and a master’s degree in occupational therapy in a total of 5 years.
 The program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 (ACOTE 301-652-AOTA, www.acoteonline.org)

 This program is a screened major, which means you must first apply to Towson, then apply to this program during the second semester of your freshman year.
 The program does not begin until you have completed a minimum of 23 units of college-level work, including prerequisites and service activities.
-Please review our full admission/application requirements to learn more about admission to the program.
 In addition to satisfactory completion of course work, you must demonstrate appropriate professional behaviors and skills prior to beginning clinical/ internship experiences.
 Students who have lower than a 3.00 GPA will not be permitted to enroll in Level II Fieldwork.

 You’ll apply what you learn in fieldwork courses.
 Level I Fieldwork is embedded in course related to mental health, physical rehabilitation, children and youth, and community-based practice.
 Level II Fieldwork is a full-time commitment often requiring additional time for preparation in the evenings and on weekends.
 To support students on Level II fieldwork, you will not be concurrently enrolled in any other classes.
 You are also strongly advised not to work during this time.
 While local sites (within 90 miles of the university) are available, you may need to be assigned out of the local area or out-of-state for one or both of the fieldwork experiences.